 Types of Child Injury Cases Our Law Firm Handles

 Personal injury cases can be diverse.
 So, depending on the cause of your child’s injury, certain laws may affect your case.
 For example, if your child were injured in a motor vehicle accident, New York’s no-fault rule would have you file for compensation through your insurer regardless of who was responsible for the accident.

-Our law firm handles various types of personal injury cases.
+Our New York personal injury lawyers law firm handles various types of personal injury cases.
 Some common practice areas that may apply to child injury cases include:

 - Automobile accidents, including cases involving school buses and other commercial vehicles